kent-map/kent/theatre/canterbury-theatre.md

 [^ref1]: Bateman, Audrey. _Hail, Mother of England: a Social History of Canterbury_.
 Rochester Press, 1984, 2.
 [^ref2]: Bateman, Audrey. _Hail, Mother of England: a Social History of Canterbury_.
 Rochester Press, 1984, 2.
+[^ref]: "At the Theatre in Canterbury."
+Kentish Weekly Post or Canterbury Journal - Saturday 25 August 1739.
 [^ref1]: Scaramouche is spelt without the ‘e’ on a playbill in the Goulden Collection, held at the Beaney House of Art and Knowledge, Canterbury.
 [^ref2]: "Canterbury's New Electric Theatre." _Canterbury Journal, Kentish Times and Farmers' Gazette_ - Saturday 10 June 1911.
 [^ref3]: "Canterbury Electric Theater." _Kentish Gazette_ - Saturday 01 January 1916.